ottonello/P3-behavioral-cloning/writeup_report.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover to the center of the track from these situations.
+These images show what a recovery looks like starting from the right side
+(these images belong to the right camera):

 ![alt text][image3]
 ![alt text][image4]